 - In Saiyuki, the main character, as a Sanzo priest, is supposed to give advice and provide an example of how to live your life.
 Sanzo rejects this as hypocritical and useless.
 He therefore takes a "figure it out yourself" stance on LIFE.
 The one time he does give a lecture on Buddhist ideology (his personal favorite, "if you meet the buddha, kill the buddha") it is a HUGE deal.

-- My Little Unicorn: The shtick with Inquirius.
+- My Brave Pony: Starfleet Magic: The shtick with Inquirius.
 All she can do is talk in questions, which gets redundant when she starts talking like that even in regular conversation.
 This sounds familiar somehow...

 - In Rise of the Guardians, this seems to be the case with the Man in the Moon, particularly in his "interactions" with Jack.
 Also, he seems to have a very hands-off relationship with the Guardians as a whole.